flokoe/bash-hackers-wiki/docs/syntax/shellvars.md

   --------------- ------------------------------------------------------------------------------------------------------------
-  `ignorespace`   lines which begin with a space character are not saved in the history list `ignoredups`    don\'t save lines matching the previous history entry `ignoreboth`    short for `ignorespace:ignoredups` `erasedups`     remove all previous lines matching the current line from the history list before the current line is saved
+  `ignorespace`   lines which begin with a space character are not saved in the history list `ignoredups`    don't save lines matching the previous history entry `ignoreboth`    short for `ignorespace:ignoredups` `erasedups`     remove all previous lines matching the current line from the history list before the current line is saved
   --------------- ------------------------------------------------------------------------------------------------------------